 When is the Best Time to Visit?

-If you don’t want to share the walkways with hundreds of other tourists, have people in your photos or be walking in the heat of the day, I’d suggest arriving at the lakes before 9am.
+If you don’t want to share the walkways with hundreds of other tourists, have people in your photos or be walking in the heat of the day, I’d suggest arriving at the lakes at opening, either 7am or 8am depending on the time of the year.
 When we finished our visit at 12pm the walkways were very crowded and tour groups were still arriving.
 I was glad to get out of there at that time!

 Which Trail to Take?

-The staff at our hotel recommended taking Trail C from Entrance No 1.
+The staff at our hotel recommended taking Trail C (C Program) from Entrance No 1.
 This typically takes 4 to 6 hours.
-You can read about the other trails here or ask at the tourist office at the entrance.
+You can read about the other trails (called Programs) here or ask at the tourist office at the entrance.

 Should You Take a Tour?

 Honestly, I can’t imagine why you would want to take a tour or have a guided visit.
 The trails are very clearly marked and on an independent visit you can walk at your own pace.
-Tours are offered from Zagreb and Zadar but I see no benefit in taking one and being guided along the marked paths.
+Tours are offered from Zagreb and Zadar but I see no benefit in taking one and being guided along the marked paths (unless you are unsure about travelling alone or want company).
 The tourist office at the entrance can advise you on which trail best suits your needs and you don’t need much more than that.
 You can even get by without a map.

 Can You Swim in the Lakes?